 The artist in the installation of Directions: Jennie C. Jones: Higher Resonance.
 Photo: Cathy Carver

-Higher Resonance is an immersive installation that reflects the extension of Jones’s practice to include acoustics and architecture.
-Riffing on the Hirshhorn’s iconic round structure, Higher Resonance features an acoustic intervention that takes the form of a listening area shaped by a new offset wall mirroring the curve of the existing gallery space.
-Carefully interspersed along the walls will be Jones’s Acoustic Paintings, rectangular monochromatic panels constructed from industrial soundproofing materials.
-These Acoustic Paintings, even as they visually reference the graphic forms of both musical notation and Minimalist art, challenge a key painting precept by shaping the sound to envelop the listener.
-The project’s sound component will explore the myriad cultural connotations of abstraction’s transcendence through samples of African-American avant-garde music from the 1970s to the present, including the work of composers and performers such as Olly Wilson, Alvin Singleton, Wendell Logan, the Art Ensemble of Chicago, Rahsaan Roland Kirk, and Alice Coltrane.
+Higher Resonance was an immersive installation that reflected the extension of Jones’s practice to include acoustics and architecture.
+Riffing on the Hirshhorn’s iconic round structure, Higher Resonance featured an acoustic intervention that took the form of a listening area shaped by a new offset wall mirroring the curve of the existing gallery space.
+Carefully interspersed along the walls were Jones’s Acoustic Paintings, rectangular monochromatic panels constructed from industrial soundproofing materials.
+The Acoustic Paintings, even as they visually reference the graphic forms of both musical notation and Minimalist art, challenge a key painting precept by shaping the sound to envelop the listener.
+The project’s sound component explored the myriad cultural connotations of abstraction’s transcendence through samples of African American avant-garde music from the 1970s to the present, including the work of composers and performers such as Olly Wilson, Alvin Singleton, Wendell Logan, the Art Ensemble of Chicago, Rahsaan Roland Kirk, and Alice Coltrane.

-Directions: Jennie C. Jones: Higher Resonance is organized by associate curator Evelyn Hankins.
-Major funding for Directions is provided by Altria Group, with additional support from the Herb Alpert Foundation.
+Directions: Jennie C. Jones: Higher Resonance was organized by associate curator Evelyn Hankins.
+Major funding for Directions was provided by Altria Group, with additional support from the Herb Alpert Foundation.